 Climate change is causing permafrost thaw through increased atmospheric temperature and changes in rainfall and snow.
 Air temperature in Canada, north of 60º, increased by 2.2ºC in 1948–2013 (3 times the global average) and precipitation has also increased.
 The trends and conditions in the Canadian North are without precedence in historic time or since the beginning of the last glaciation about 120,000 years ago.
-Permafrost thaw, the gradual melt of subsurface ice that often has existed for centuries or millennia, causes significant changes to soil behaviour, such as loss of strength, and can disrupt natural systems and the built environment.
+Permafrost thaw, the gradual melt of subsurface ice, causes significant changes to soil behaviour, such as loss of strength, and can disrupt natural systems and the built environment.
 Thaw may lead to subsidence on flat ground, but to landslides on hillslopes.
 Climate change and disturbance from development or forest fires interact and often amplify each other in their effect on permafrost conditions.
 Thawing of permafrost, due to the high latent heat of fusion of ice, is much slower than warming of ground without ice.
 As a result, the consequences of the gradual loss of subsurface ice will persist for decades to centuries in many locations.
 Widespread permafrost thaw also leads to release of greenhouse gases from carbon currently entombed in frozen ground, increasing global warming.

 The observed and anticipated impacts of permafrost thaw are profound and will persist for decades.
 They occur at the landscape scale due to climate change and at the site level due to disturbance from human activity, infrastructure or wildfire.
 As permafrost thaw changes land surface and hydrologic systems, it may also transform the location and character of cumulative effects from human activity.
 Effective solutions for economically competitive development of Arctic resources need to be well informed and forward-looking, founded on reliable evidence and predictions.
 Permafrost knowledge and products, such as predictions of future permafrost conditions, are required for minimising risk for ecosystems and infrastructure in the long term.
 Equally, the systematic monitoring, scientific and community-based, of permafrost, in the built environment and for revealing shifting ecological baselines, is a prerequisite for evidence-based decision making in a changing Arctic.